dotnet/docs-maui/docs/migration/android-projects.md

 ---
 title: "Xamarin.Android project migration"
-description: "Learn how to map properties and items in legacy Xamarin Android projects to .NET projects" ms.date: 1/31/2023
+description: "Learn how to migrate a Xamarin.Android project to a .NET for Android project." ms.date: 1/31/2023
 ---

 # Xamarin.Android project migration

-A .NET 7 project for a Xamarin.Android app is similar to the following example:
+A .NET 7 project for a .NET for Android app is similar to the following example:

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">